 The KP’s headline specification is its maximum ISO 819,200 sensitivity setting.
 You also get Pentax’s SR Shake Reduction System II system; a high-resolution Pixel Shift mode; an anti-aliasing filter ‘simulation’; and a magnesium alloy body with 67 seals to make it dustproof, weather-resistant and ‘freezeproof’ down to -10°C.

 The KP also offers a range of interesting photographic options, including depth of field bracketing and motion (shutter speed) bracketing with no exposure shift.
+Pentax may seem a minority DSLR brand in today's market, but it the support of a growing list of Pentax lenses to go with it.

 Build and handling